EladBezalel/material2-start/README.md

 However, if you get stuck or want to start from a clean slate, each step has an associated Git tag that you can checkout to reset your code to match the start of the associated step in the tutorial.

-Switching between the different steps without having to follow the steps is also possible.
-Running the following command will open a terminal menu that allows you to switch between the steps.
+If you have not completed a tutorial step and wish to jump to the next step, then run the following command to open a terminal menu.
+This menu allows you to easily switch between the tutorial steps.

 * `npm run workshop`